yannickjemmely/Mida/README.md

 Mida is designed to:
 - Trade financial assets such as stocks, crypto, forex or commodities;
 - Operate with any broker account using only JavaScript/TypeScript;
-- Automate and backtest trading strategies through expert advisors and indicators.
+- Automate and backtest trading strategies through expert advisors.
+- Analyze price movements and markets with indicators and analysis interfaces.

 Furthermore, Mida is free and open source, join the [Discord community](https://discord.gg/cKyWTUsr3q).